freeglobetrekker/fud.zone/index.md

 ### "The Best Answer to a Fudder, Is None At All" -A Person on Tik Tok

-You are probably here seeking knowledge of FUD.
-Fortunately for you, we only speak of FUD & derivatives of FUD.
-Whenever you commit to visiting the FUD.ZONE, be forewarned.
-You may not like what you see.
-If you're here, you're going to make it.
-We almost guarantee it, but cannot due to legal issues.
-Not financial advice.

 ### FUD.Zone Quote o' June 2022
 “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”